Buying a Holiday Home FAQs

 Prices for a caravan holiday home or lodge vary up and down the country, and like conventional properties, location is a key factor influencing the cost – together with the range of facilities offered by the park, such as a pool or entertainment

-If you are buying a new unit – as opposed to a holiday home already located on the park – check if there’s extra to pay for having the unit transported from the factory, sited on the pitch, and “commissioned” (made ready for your occupation and connected to the utilities).
+If you are buying a brand new unit – as opposed to buying a holiday home already located on the park – check if there’s extra to pay for having the unit transported from the factory, sited on the pitch, and “commissioned” (made ready for your occupation and connected to the utilities).
 Other costs to consider will be the annual pitch fee (what you pay for the right to occupy your pitch on the park), utilities such as water, gas and electricity, plus rates and insurance for your holiday home.

 It’s in your own interests to ensure that you sign a written contract (known as a “licence agreement”) from the park.
-In fact, we would not advise going ahead with the purchase of a holiday home unless you have been provided with a written agreement – and have read, understood and are happy with its terms.
+In fact, we would not advise going ahead with buying a holiday home unless you have been provided with a written agreement – and have read, understood and are happy with its terms.
 Model contract terms can be reviewed here, but it is important that you review and are satisfied with the terms offered to you at the park of your choice.

 Check especially how long the agreement runs for as this will lay down how many years you can keep your holiday home on the park.
 Ten years should be the minimum for a caravan holiday home, but the term may be longer – especially if you are buying a lodge.
 Also check the agreement for any park rules which might apply to you.
 For example, if you wish to sub-let, is this allowed?
 Are pets permitted on the park, and will this affect you?
 Will you have free use of park facilities such as a swimming pool?